kjasmin9/life4136-cw/README.md

 ## Description
 This script serves to obtain a consensus file from a reference fasta and vcf files. the coordinates of the genes of interest are obtained from a gff3 file.
+The aim for this script is to visualise protein 3D structure and compare synomymous mutations in diploid vs teraploid *Arabidopsis Thaliana*.

 ## Requirements
 samtools: Required for indexing FASTA files and handling VCF files.